Blog

 The fact of the matter is that in 2025 there will no longer be a single ideal translation workflow.

 That’s why Milengo develops tailored solutions for our clients based on their business objectives.
-Below is an overview of the most important concepts from which we create a translation workflow.

 Technical review: The content of the translation is reviewed by subject-matter experts – for example, by engineers or your legal department.
 This is important when it comes to sensitive or complex technical topics.